Seven Samurai: Writing

 Akira Kurosawa had originally wanted to direct a film about a single day in the life of a samurai.
 Later, in the course of his research, he discovered a story about samurai defending farmers.
 According to actor Toshiro Mifune, the film was originally going to be called Six Samurai, with Mifune playing the role of Kyūzō.
 During the six-week scriptwriting process, Kurosawa and his screenwriters realized that "six sober samurai were a bore—they needed a character that was more off-the-wall".
-Kurosawa recast Mifune as Kikuchiyo and gave him creative license to improvise actions in his performance.
+Kurosawa recast Mifune as Kikuchiyo and gave him creative license to improvise in his performance.
 During the six-week scriptwriting process, the screenwriters were not allowed visitors or phone calls.

 Kurosawa and the writers were innovative in refining the theme of the assembly of heroic characters to perform a mission.
 According to Michael Jeck's DVD commentary, Seven Samurai was among the first films to use the now-common plot element of the recruiting and gathering of heroes into a team to accomplish a specific goal, a device used in later films such as The Guns of Navarone, Sholay, the western remake The Magnificent Seven, and Pixar's animated film A Bug's Life.
 Film critic Roger Ebert speculates in his review that the sequence introducing the leader Kambei (in which the samurai shaves off his topknot, a sign of honor among samurai, in order to pose as a monk to rescue a boy from a kidnapper) could be the origin of the practice, now common in action movies, of introducing the main hero with an undertaking unrelated to the main plot.

-Other plot devices such as the reluctant hero, romance between a local woman and the youngest hero, and the nervousness of the common citizenry, had appeared in other films before this but were combined in this film.
+Other plot devices such as the reluctant hero, romance between a local woman and the youngest hero, and the nervousness of the common citizenry, had appeared in other films before this, but were combined in this film.